mikewitk/lighthouse-web-notes/react.md

 ## React and ReactDOM -> State

-Unlike *props*, which are passed into the component from outside, a component is responsible for creating and managins its own **state**.
+Unlike *props*, which are passed into the component from outside, a component is responsible for creating and managing its own **state**.

 There are two things we can do with state